NATIONAL FROG JUMPING DAY

 In 1865, Mark Twain published his first short story, Jim Smiley and His Jumping Frog.
 Later, he changed the name and published it as The Celebrated Jumping Frog of Calaveras County.
 This same story also had a third title, The Notorious Jumping Frog of Calaveras County.

 The current frog jumping record was set in 1986 by Rosie the Ribeter, who jumped 21 feet, 5-3/4 inches.

+Promote your famous frog jumping competition.
+Who’s your exceptional jumper or notorious ribbeter?
 Use #FrogJumpingDay to post on social media.

 Mark Twain’s story about a pet frog named Dan’l Webster and a casual competition between two men betting on whose frog jumps higher, is the origin of National Frog Jumping Day.
-The annual Frog Jumping Contest, which began in 1849 in Calaveras County, California is also an origin of this holiday.
+The annual Frog Jumping Contest, which began in 1849 in Calaveras County, California is also the origin of this holiday.
 The international counterpart of this celebration is February 19.

 NATIONAL APPLE PIE DAY

 National Apple Pie Day, America’s favorite dessert, is observed annually on May 13th.

 The first apple pie recipe printed was in England in 1381.
 The list of ingredients included good apples, good spices, figs, raisins, pears, saffron, and cofyn (a type of pastry crust).

 While the apple pie existed well before the Pilgrims landed on the eastern shores of what is now The United States, Americans wax poetic about how American apple pie is.
 The phrase “as American as apple pie” has been around for more than 100 years.

 During the turn of the 20th century when whole toasted cereals were becoming the ‘health food’ fad, pie gained a bad reputation.
 Apple pie saved the day of sorts, being more nutritious than other pies according to some.